bluerobotics/retired-ardusub-docs/pages/first-dive.md

 ## Dive Modes

+**Manual Mode** is normally set to Mode 1 (default mode).
+In this mode, the vehicle only output motor controls based on the pilot input from the joysticks.
+There is no feedback stabilization, heading holding, or depth holding.

-**Stabilize Mode** is the default mode of operation.
-The vehicle automatically stabilizes to level roll and pitch angle and maintains heading when not commanded to turn.
+**Stabilize Mode** automatically stabilizes to level roll and pitch angle and maintains heading when not commanded to turn.
 The vertical control is left entirely to the pilot.

-**AltHold Mode** is the same as stabilize mode with the addition of automatic depth holding.
+**DepthHold Mode** is the same as stabilize mode with the addition of automatic depth holding.
 The throttle control is used to increase or decrease the holding depth.

 ## Arming and Disarming